General Information about Elections and Voting

-If you are registered to vote, you will be mailed a County Voter Information Guide approximately 40 days prior to an election.
-If you do not receive a County Voter Information Guide at least a week prior to an election, call the Elections Division at (559) 675-7720 or (800)-435-0509.
+If you are registered to vote, you will be mailed a Vote by Mail Ballot and a County Voter Information Guide approximately 29 days prior to an election.
+If you do not receive your Official Ballot and County Voter Information Guide by at least a 20 days prior to an election, call the Elections Division at (559) 675-7720 or (800)-435-0509.

 It is important that your voter registration reflect both your current residence address and mailing address, if different than your residence.
 Because Voter Information Guides reflect the candidates and issues for the area in which you reside, they are not forwardable.
-If you have moved within Madera County since you last voted and did not re-register, you should call the Elections Division to determine your status and polling place location.
+If you have moved within Madera County since you last voted and did not re-register, you should call the Elections Division to determine your status.

 The County Voter Information Guide materials include: